Cray-HPE/docs-csm/operations/package_repository_management/Nexus_Export_and_Restore.md

 kubectl -n nexus scale deployment nexus --replicas=1;
 ```

-## Step Three - Restore Nexus
+## Restore

-The restore step will delete any changes to made to Nexus after the backup was taken.
-The restore takes around half the time that the export took (e.g. if the export took 2 hours the restore would take around 1 hour) and during the time to restore
+The restore will delete any changes to made to Nexus after the backup was taken.
+The restore takes around half the time that the export took
-Nexus is unavailable.
+(e.g. if the export took 2 hours the restore would take around 1 hour) and during the time to restore Nexus is unavailable.

-To restore Nexus to the state of the backup run the following command on any master node:
+To restore Nexus to the state of the backup run the following script on any master node:

 ```bash
 #!/bin/bash